-for $N'$ being some finite disjoint union of irreducible components of $X_i (0\leq i\leq n)$, which is also smooth and proper over $K$.
-Such a smooth proper \'eh-covering $N$ exists by the local smoothness of $X_\eh$.
-But before we form the $n+1$-hypercovering of the rigid spaces, we first take the integral lift
+for $N'$ being some finite disjoint union of irreducible components of $X_i (0\leq i\leq n)$ (which is also smooth and proper over $K$).
+Such a smooth proper $\eh$-covering $N$ exists by the local smoothness of $X_\eh$.
+Furthermore, while we form this $n+1$-hypercovering of the rigid spaces, we also want to find the integral lift